Wikia/athena_alerter/Readme.md

 - Athena Alerter uses cloudtrail, which requires "All features" to be enabled on your AWS account.
 More on that can be found in AWS documentation - [Enabling all features](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html),
 - You should create a s3 bucket to store the lambda code,
+- Host your own Lambda Layer with python3's `requests` or e.g. use communities' from your region: https://github.com/keithrozario/Klayers/tree/master/deployments/python3.7/arns
 - Your user account needs to have permissions to create all the resources used by athena alerter.
 If you're missing some, stack creation will fail and you'll see which permission you're lacking in the cloudformation console.

 ## Deployment